Last Updated on

 Simple as that!

 But, when I started out, I had NONE.
 Not even a single sample, nada!
+The thought of building a freelance writing portfolio from scratch was scary!
+Biggest question – how do I start a freelance writing portfolio?

 I had experience in academic writing (thanks to the law school!), but absolutely no experience in writing conversational and no-fluff online writing.